blinkenlichten/simple-gui-crawler/README.md

 Whole parsing boiler plate (with boost::regex) is located in files "webgrep/crawler_worker.h[.cpp]", it also has methods that define the program flow: spawn new tasks until there is such need for the algorithm.

+The class WebGrep::ThreadsPool resambles is a thread manager that can dispatch std::function<void()>
+functors to be executed, it's functionality similar to boost::basic_thread_pool, which was used previously, but I decided to get rid of boost since only 1 class was used from there.
+Unlike boost, ThreadsPool allows one to get the abandoned tasks when the manager has been stopped and it's threads joined.

 # GUI and the algorithm
 Ideally, I could write some kind of adapter class instead of working with bare (LinkedTask\*) pointers,